-It has been a long road back to the winners' circle for the American, who has suffered numerous injuries and off-course problems.
+It has been a long road back for the American, who has suffered numerous injuries and off-course problems.

-Here, Press Association Sport looks at the 42-year-old's life and career in recent years.
+Here, Press Association Sport looks at the 43-year-old’s life and career in recent years.

 On November 27, 2009 reports emerged that Woods had been injured in a car accident near his Florida home after colliding with a fire hydrant and a tree.
 A statement confirmed that was true and over the next days and weeks the reasons behind the crash became clearer, with Woods pulling out of charity tournaments, then admitting he had “let his family down” with “transgressions” and ultimately announcing an indefinite break from golf.
 He lost major sponsors including Gatorade and Gillette over his revelations of multiple infidelities and in August 2010 he and his wife Elin Nordegren divorced.